B Corp: The Categories

 The vast majority of B Corp points available in the customer category are reserved for businesses that exist specifically to serve a customer that is typically underserved.
 Let’s be honest: the lobster roll consumer does not fit that category.
 While we do a lot of work to fight food insecurity, all that work shows up in the community category, because it isn’t our core business model.
 How do we get some points in this category?
 By going way above and beyond in the steps we take to ensure our customers get the safest, highest quality products.
-We are one of very few companies to pursue SQF Level II certification, which is an extremely intensive audit program of both our safety and quality practices and paperwork, and we typically score 99 points on our audits.
-We also provide guidance and assistance to our partner companies and copackers attain SQF certification as well.
-We are certified in the MSC chain of custody and the Whole Foods auditing program, all of which prove that our customers can have 100% confidence in where the food they buy from us came from, how it was harvested and handled, and that it meets the highest of human standards.

-Second version | The vast majority of B Corp points available in the customer category are reserved for businesses that exist specifically to serve a customer that is typically underserved.
-Let’s be honest: the lobster roll consumer does not fit that category.
-While we do a lot of work to fight food insecurity, all that work shows up in the community category, because it isn’t our core business model.
-How do we get some points in this category?
-By going way above and beyond in the steps we take to ensure our customers get the safest, highest quality products.
 We are one of very few companies to pursue SQF Safety and Quality certification, which is an extremely intensive audit program of both our safety and quality practices and paperwork, and we typically score 99 points on our audits.
 We also provide guidance and assistance to our partner companies and copackers attain SQF certification as well.
 We are certified in the MSC chain of custody and the Whole Foods auditing program, all of which prove that our customers can have 100% confidence in where the food they buy from us came from, how it was harvested and handled, and that it meets the highest of human standards.